Make and model: 2019 Honda Ridgeline RTL AWD

 - Combined Gross Vehicle Weight: 9,987 pounds

-Safari Condo Alto 1743 weight: 2500-2600 pounds, as measured on certified truck scales.
+Safari Condo Alto 1743 weight: averages 2400 pounds, as measured on certified truck scales.
 Tongue weight last time I checked was 240 pounds.
 Truck weight was 5000 pounds, including the ARE truck cap, a generator, and a lot of my camping equipment.

 Highest speed on freeways: 55 mph mostly.
-I currently have Carlisle tires on my Alto, Load D rated to 81 mph.
 I tend to drive 55 most of the time and on back roads when I can avoid interstate (high-speed) highways.

 - Hitch: Standard receiver for Ridgeline (part of the AWD package).
 Hitch ball is zero-drop.